 If you are willing to negotiate, hang “We Negotiate” signs around the space.
 People will then know you are willing to haggle a bit.

-When it comes to prices, you check out Ebay or Craigslist so that you can be sure you are asking a fair price for your items.
+When it comes to garage sale pricing, check out Ebay or Craigslist so that you can be sure you are asking a fair price for your items.
 Just be sure you don’t underprice your stuff!

 Be sure to set up signs with directional arrows to help guide people to your sale.
 Place your largest sign at the busiest intersection closest to your house and then set them up every so often down the path to your home, to guide people to your sale.

 One of the best tips I have for a successful garage sale is to make sure you have the proper change.
 Ensure you have enough ones, fives, quarters, etc. so that you can make change for your customer’s purchases.

 Another recommendation I have is that when you start to get a large sum in your box, take some of it into your house so that you don’t have as much available for others to see.
 Even the person who seems harmless could try to grab and go, leaving you hanging.